 - Cooking Oil

 - Cast Iron Pan Scraper: This scraper tool is great for cleaning and scraping the build-up of food that can occur on a new cast iron skillet.

 - Chainmail Scrubbing Pad: another option for removing food build-up off your cast iron pans.

 - Steel Wool: If restoring an older cast iron skillet with rust, steel wool is a great option to remove the rust.

 How to Season Cast Iron In Oven

 After some time, your cast iron skillet may eventually lose the shiny black sheen, and food may begin to stick to the surface.

 It is easy to bring back the shine and the non-stick surface with a few simple steps.
 Here is the easiest way to season cast iron skillet cookware in the oven.

 You have probably heard that you should never use soapy water on a cast-iron pan; however, it is okay to use a little soap when getting ready to re-season a cast-iron skillet.

-To create the smoothest surface possible, use a little soap, hot water, and a brush to scrub down the entire pan.
-Use a chainmail scrubber or pan scraper to remove any small food particles on the surface.
+To create the smoothest surface possible, use soap, hot water, and a brush to scrub the entire pan.
+Use a chainmail scrubber or pan scraper to remove small food particles on the surface.